linuskmr/postgres-docker/README.md

-# rdb-db
+# postgres-docker

 This is a docker-compose file which creates a docker container for a postgres database and one for pgadmin.

-The `Installation and Usage` section describes how to set up a sample database.
+The [Installation and Usage](#installation-and-usage) section describes how to set up a sample database.

-# Installation and Usage
+## Installation and Usage

 Install [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/) on your computer.